18F/join.tts.gsa.gov/pages/positions/pif-presidential-innovation-fellow.md

 1. Experience navigating highly ambiguous or uncertain situations to deliver results.
 This experience must include **ALL** of the following:

+- Leading stakeholders through organizational change demonstrated by: Leading a cross-functional team to meet strategic objectives; Garnering support for team by persuading others to provide approval, funding or resources; or Adjusting strategy based on qualitative or quantitative strategy
-- Leading stakeholders through change
+- Leading stakeholders through change efforts to garner support for the team like persuading others to provide approval, funding, or resources
 - Working in a team-oriented environment and collaborating within teams
 - Working as an entrepreneur (i.e started and grown companies or organizations) measured in increased revenue, clients or users; **OR** intrapreneur (i.e. starting and/or leading initiatives within corporate, academic or non-profit institutions)